irvinavalos/irvinavalos/README.md

 I'm an undergrad at UC Berkeley, studying Math and Computer Science.

 I enjoy learning about Machine Learning and Hardware.
-My interests lie in the design of accelerators and [deep learning architectures](https://arxiv.org/abs/1410.0759).
+My current interests lie in the design of accelerators and [deep learning architectures](https://arxiv.org/abs/1410.0759).

+If you want to learn more about AI/ML, feel free to check out my [notes](https://github.com/irvinavalos/uni-course-notes).

-On the off chance I step away from the terminal, I enjoy playing:
+At the moment I enjoy playing:

 * Counter-Strike 2
 * Balatro